browserengineering/book/book/forms.md

 </form>
 ```

-This is the same as the little example web page above, except there's
-now a `<form>` element and also the two text areas now have `name`
+This example has two text input areas with `name` attributes, plus a
-attributes, plus I've added a new `<button>` element.
-That element,
+`<button>` element.
+That element, naturally, draws a button, and
-naturally, draws a button, and clicking on that button causes the form
-to be submitted.
+clicking on that button causes the form to be submitted.

 When this form is submitted, the browser will first determine that it
 is making a POST request to `http://my-domain.com/submit` (using the